MamboBryan/newsletter/newsletter/2023-10-27/index.md

 You can also suggest any article, library, video or podcast for upcoming newsletters.
 Click **[here](https://forms.gle/Dqr2pUHwMWzTfcSH7)** to submit!

 Enjoyed reading this episode of our Kotlin Newsletter?
 Worry not, for we will be back soon with another one so stick around, will ya?
-Until next time, happy coding & *HAVE A NICE KOTLIN!*
+Until next time (or next year, perhaps), happy coding & *HAVE A NICE KOTLIN!*